Canaima National Park, Venezuela - Things to Do in Canaima National Park

 Insider Tips

-Bring cash in small denominations as there are no ATMs in the park and local communities prefer exact change for crafts and services
+Bring cash in small denominations as there are no ATMs or card facilities in the park, and Venezuelan bolívars may be required for local purchases

 Explore Activities in Canaima National Park